davidstutz/bachelor-thesis-superpixels/README.md

 Project page: [http://davidstutz.de/projects/superpixelsseeds/](http://davidstutz.de/projects/superpixelsseeds/)

+**A more comprehensive comparison of superpixel algorithms can now be found here: [davidstutz.de/project/superpixel-benchmark](http://davidstutz.de/projects/superpixel-benchmark).**

 This repository contains the bachelor thesis "Superpixel Segmentation using Depth Information", written at the [Computer Vision Group](http://www.vision.rwth-aachen.de/) at RWTH Aachen University and supervised by Alexander Hermans and Bastian Leibe.

 **How to cite this work?**